microsoft/FluidFramework/packages/dds/tree/docs/user-facing/map-merge-semantics.md

   Note: this will remove whatever value (if any) is associated with the key, even if that value was changed by concurrent edits that were sequenced earlier.

+Removed items are saved internally for a time in case they need to be restored as a result of an undo operation.
+Changes made to them will apply despite their removed status.

-## Noteworthy Implications
+## Additional Notes

+### Operations on Removed Maps

-* The `set` and `delete` operations are effective even when the map whose being updated has been removed.
+All of the above operations are effective even when the targeted map has been moved or removed.

+### Last-Write-Wins semantics

-* If multiple edits concurrently set the same field, then the field's final value will will be that of the edit that is sequenced last.
+If multiple edits concurrently set the same field, then the field's final value will will be that of the edit that is sequenced last.
 In other words, the `set` operation has last-write-wins semantics.

+### Delete Clears Whichever Value is Present

-* If user A calls `map.set("key", 42)` and user B concurrently calls `map.delete("key", 42)` on same map node, then the outcome depends on the arbitrary ordering that is imposed by the sequencing service:
+If user A calls `map.set("key", 42)` and user B concurrently calls `map.delete("key", 42)` on same map node, then the outcome depends on the arbitrary ordering that is imposed by the sequencing service:
 If the `delete` call is ordered before the `set` call, then the `set` will win out, setting the new associated value for that key.
 If the `set` call is ordered before the `delete` call, then the `delete` will win out, clearing the associated value for that key.

 This last point means that one user may end up deleting a value they have never seen.
 Consider the following scenario: